Deploy Agent

 • Process isolation — Each MCP server runs as a separate child process

-• Workspace scoping — Filesystem server restricted to /root/.openclaw/workspace
+• Workspace scoping — Filesystem server restricted to the agent's /root/workspace

 • Credential management — API keys stored via Lobstack's encrypted credential system